click on the menu below to navigate this site

 Julia and I enjoying sake during our stay in Niseko.

 It continued to snow all last night and all day today.
-The place was covered with powder snow at least a foot of new snow had fallen when we got up this morning!
-Julia's cold got a bit worse last night so she slept in this morning.
-This worked out as Julia had a private ski lesson schedule for the afternoon which she soldiered on and did.
+The place was covered with powder snow, with at least a foot of new snow falling by morning!
+Julia's cold got a bit worse last night, so she slept in this morning.
+This worked out as Julia had a private ski lesson scheduled for the afternoon, which she soldiered on and completed.

-Lawrie, Andy, and I got up early and made first tracks on the as yet un-skied powder snow.
-It is a rare experience making first tracks so we were all very pleased.
-It continued to snow all day which caused us to have many hot chocolate stops during the day.
-The bad news is that Lawrie fell while he and I were skiing through the trees.
-As he went down he heard something tear in his knee.
-He was able to ski back to the hotel where we put his knee on ice and administered Advil.
-We are not sure of the extent of the damage but we are hoping for the best.
-Meanwhile Julia was having her private lesson.
-All of this training and Julia's enthusiasm has paid off as she really can ski now.
+Lawrie, Andy, and I got up early and made first tracks on the un-skied powder snow.
+It is a rare experience to make first tracks, so we were all very pleased.
+It continued to snow all day, which led us to have many hot chocolate stops.
+The bad news is that Lawrie fell while we were skiing through the trees.
+As he went down, he heard something tear in his knee.
+He was able to ski back to the hotel, where we put his knee on ice and administered Advil.
+We are not sure of the extent of the damage, but we are hoping for the best.
+Meanwhile, Julia was having her private lesson.
+All of this training and Julia's enthusiasm has paid off, as she really can ski now.

 Skiing Video